INOV-NORTE/gamibot-docs/en/introduction/technologies.md

 ---
 title: Technologies
-description: Core technologies and key dependencies used in the Gamibot AI-enhanced Moodle platform.
+description: Core technologies and key dependencies used in the GamiBot AI-enhanced Moodle platform.
 ---

 # Core Technologies

-This page describes the technology stack and key dependencies that power the Gamibot platform.
+This page describes the technology stack and key dependencies that power the GamiBot platform.

 ---